-If you don't stay at Envoy, Outlook Kitchen is absolutely worth it.
+Even if you don't stay at the Envoy, Outlook Kitchen is absolutely worth a visit.
 The kitchen's Executive Chef, Tatiana Rosana Pairot, created an regionally inspired, locally sourced menu featuring a broad range of flavors and seasonal ingredients.
 The restaurant is open for breakfast, lunch and dinner.
-Our personal brunch favorites were the Lobster Eggs Benedict and Nutella French Toast, photographed below.
-For an intimate affair, a two-seat chef’s table and private or semi-private dining available via reservation.

-The Westin Portland Harborview, previously known as The Eastland Park Hotel, opened it's doors in 1927 as the largest hotel in New England.
+- The Westin Portland Harborview, previously known as The Eastland Park Hotel, opened it's doors in 1927 as the largest hotel in New England.
 In 2014, 87 years after it first opened, The Westin Portland Harborview was officially recognized as a historic hotel when it joined Historic Hotels of America.
-The hotel offers modern amenities, like RunWESTIN™, stellar harbor views, and an excellent food and beverages at the hotel's restaurant, Congress Squared.
+The hotel offers modern amenities like stellar harbor views, and excellent food and beverages at the hotel's restaurant, Congress Squared.

-Congress Squared serves Contemporary American Cuisine with a focus on New England ingredients and local favorites, like lobster sliders.
+The Congress Squared serves Contemporary American Cuisine with a focus on New England ingredients and local favorites, like lobster sliders.
 They proudly serve a selection of local artisan brews and spirits.
-Our favorite was the Sauteed Skate fish with autumn delicata squash & potato hash, topped with malt brown butter, photographed below..

 Finger Lakes Region of New York